Shrikanthp04/flask-app/README.md

     python main.py
     ```

-2. Access the application in your web browser at localhost:
+2. Local Access: To view the application on your local machine, open your web browser and visit:

    ```bash
    http://localhost:5000
    ```
-<center>or</center></br>
+   or</br>
-3. Access the Render server URL:
+3. Render Server Access: To access the application deployed on Render, use the following URL:

 ```bash
 https://flask-app-7ar8.onrender.com